tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 10. In the **Review and apply** step, review the configuration details and click **Done**.

 11. In the **Configuration status** page, wait for the device code to be shown to register the machine as an Arc Machine.
-Enter the code and complete authentication on [https://login.microsoft.com/device](https://login.microsoft.com/device) from any devices.
+Enter the code and complete authentication on [https://login.microsoft.com/device](https://login.microsoft.com/device) from any device.

 12. Repeat the above steps for all machines.

-    > **Tips:** You can register multiple machines at the same time.
+    > **Tip:** You can register multiple machines at the same time.

-## 4. Deploy Azure Local instance via Azure portal
+## 4. Deploy Azure Local instance via the Azure portal

 This step covers [Step 6A: Deploy the system via Azure portal](https://learn.microsoft.com/azure/azure-local/deploy/deploy-via-portal).

-To deploy a new Azure Local instance, search **Azure Local** in Azure portal then click **Create instance**.
+To deploy a new Azure Local instance, search **Azure Local** in the Azure portal then click **Create instance**.

 ### 4.1 Basics tab